Big Chins: Reductions, Surgeries, & More

 When it comes to cosmetic surgery, chin reductions and genioplasty procedures have come a long way.
 Today’s technological advancements in cosmetic solutions for reducing the size of the chin—as well as increasing a weak chin with chin augmentation, a chin implant, or other aesthetic enhancement surgeries—are safer, easier, and much more effective than ever been before.

 If you are seeking solutions for your large chin, be sure to research your area’s cosmetic surgeons registered with the American Board of Plastic Surgery or the American Society of Plastic Surgeons.
-The doctor you choose should be well experienced in providing you with the surgery of your choice, and should also be open and helpful in assisting you with meeting your plastic surgery goals in the safest and most effective way possible.
+The doctor you choose should be well experienced in providing you with the surgery of your choice, and should also be open and helpful in assisting you with meeting your plastic surgery goals most safely and effectively possible.

 List of Sources